 C++ mitigates the issue of sentinel values in strings document in TR 24772-1 by providing the string class and the string_view class.

 C++ does not flag accesses outside of array bounds, so an off by one error may not be as detectable in C++ as in some other languages.
 Several good and freely available tools can be used to help detect accesses beyond the bounds of arrays that are caused by an off by one error.
-However, such tools will not help in the case where only a portion of the array is used and the access is still within the bounds of the array.
+However, such tools will not help in the case where only a portion of the array is used, and the access is still within the bounds of the array.

 C++ mitigates these issues by providing